felixge/sqlbench/README.md

 The main use case is benchmarking simple CPU-bound query or expression variants against each other during local development.

+Only PostgreSQL is supported at this point, but pull requests for MySQL or other databases are welcome.

 ## Install

 To install or update sqlbench, run: